 Through the membership in one of these associations, the dentist automatically gets a membership in the SDA as well.
-Almost 68% of all active dentists are members of the SDA.

 Until 2011 private practitioners were members of the Swedish Association of Private Practitioners, which was also a member of the Swedish Dental Association (SDA).
 However, from 2012 the Swedish Association of Private Practitioners no longer has dentists as members.
 Instead they enrol companies within the private dental care sector as members and are therefore no longer associated to the SDA.
 They have also changed their name in English to the Association for Private Dental Care Providers in Sweden.